hpalrecha/SriShankeshwarBhavan/replit.md

 4. Booking is created with unique booking ID
 5. Email notifications are triggered for confirmation

-### Trustee Auto-Booking
+### Trustee Management
-1. Admin triggers monthly auto-booking process
-2. System identifies active trustees with configured booking dates
+1. Trustees can make regular bookings through the normal customer booking process
+2. Admin can view and manage trustee accounts through the user management interface
-3. Automatic bookings are created for available dates
+3. No automated booking functionality - all bookings are manual
-4. Email notifications sent to trustees with opt-out options

 ### Admin Operations
 1. Dashboard displays real-time statistics and recent bookings